Chris Miller (politician)

-Chris G. Miller (born June 15, 1954) is an American farmer and politician representing the 110th district in the Illinois House of Representatives.
+Chris G. Miller (born June 15, 1954) is an American politician representing the 101st district in the Illinois House of Representatives.
 His district, in southeastern Illinois, includes all or parts of Coles, Clark, Crawford, Cumberland, Edgar, and Lawrence counties.

 Early life and education

 Miller was born in Oakland, Illinois.
 He earned an associate degree from Lincoln Land Community College and a Bachelor of Science in education from Eureka College.

 Career

 Miller is the owner of a large farm in northern Coles County.
 He is a Republican.

-Miller is part of a group of Downstate Illinois Republicans who have pushed efforts to separate Chicago from the rest of the state, contending it has too much over the region's legislation and culture.
+Miller is part of a group of Downstate Illinois Republicans who have pushed efforts to separate Chicago from the rest of the state, contending it has too much power over the region's legislation and culture.

 As of 2022, Miller is a member of the following Illinois House committees: